Gossip

 The worst offenders are the tellers who won't bothering speaking nicely or relating in a good way.
 Most of them don't do a good job in relating to customers to the extent of frowning or getting pissed when you make enquiries more than once.
 This is so bad you sometimes wonder what happened to customer service.

 Some banks give very attractive offers to open an account and later start giving some conditions which causes frustrating to customers.
-I stood in a queue to cash money and I was asked I couldn't redraw 300 cedis but counter withdrawal start from 500cedis so I should use the ATM.
+I stood in a queue to cash money and I asked I couldn't redraw 300 cedis but counter withdrawal start from 500cedis so I should use the ATM.
 Unfortunately I didn't have my ATM so either I withdraw 500 cedis or pay a penalty to withdraw 300 cedis.

 It all boils down to the work of the public relations officer of these banks to uphold the image of the company.
 All workers must be taught and trained on good relations and to uphold the brand of such financial institutions.